COSSAS/SOARCA/docs/content/en/docs/core-components/log.md

 tags: [logging]
 ---

-SOARCA support extensive logging.
+SOARCA supports extensive logging.
 Logging is based on the [logrus](https://github.com/sirupsen/logrus) framework.
 ## Format
 Logging can be done in different formats suitable for your application.
 The following formats are available: